-Master's Degree Requirements: The M.S. is a research-oriented degree requiring 30 credit hours, a written thesis and at least one semester of laboratory instruction.
-For students wishing a more general educational background in microbiology without the thesis requirement, the Master of Microbiology (M.M.) and Master of Microbial Biotechnology (M.M.B.) degrees are offered.
+Master's Degree Requirements: The Master of Science (M.S.) is a research-oriented degree requiring 30 credit hours, a written thesis and at least one semester of laboratory instruction.
+For students wishing a more general educational background in microbiology without the thesis requirement, the Master of Microbiology (M.M.) degree is offered.